Sony A6500 vs NEX-6

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-6 was succeeded by the Sony A6000.
+Both the A6500 and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+The NEX-6 was replaced by the Sony A6000, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony A6500 or the Sony NEX-6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16MP) with a 22% higher linear resolution.